CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 two files whose names match Danio_rerio.GRCz10.fa (the other file is _Danio_rerio.GRCz10.fa.fai_).
 Note that `a-find` finds matches only among objects that were uploaded with `a-put`.

-Next we download the data to Puhti using the `a-get` command:
+Next I download the data to Puhti using the `a-get` command:

 <pre>[kkayttaj@puhti-login2 kkayttaj]$ <b>a-get 2001659-mahti-SCRATCH/genomes/zebrafish.tar.zst</b>
 Starting to copy data from allas...